Pink Martini: History

 Forbes is monolingual but sings in 15 languages.
 "All of us in Pink Martini have studied different languages as well as different styles of music from different parts of the world", says Lauderdale.
 "So inevitably, our repertoire is wildly diverse.
-At one moment, you feel like you're in the middle of a samba parade in Rio de Janeiro, and in the next moment, you're in a French music hall of the 1930s or in a Palazzo in Napoli.
+At one moment, you feel like you're in the middle of a samba parade in Rio de Janeiro, and in the next moment, you're in a French music hall of the 1930s or a Palazzo in Napoli.
 It's a bit like an urban musical travelogue.
 We're very much an American band, but we spend a lot of time abroad and therefore have the incredible diplomatic opportunity to represent a broader, more inclusive America… the America which remains the most heterogeneously populated country in the world… composed of people of every country, every language, every religion".
 Featuring 10–12 musicians, Pink Martini performs its multilingual repertoire on concert stages and with symphony orchestras throughout the world.